 Due to limited capacity, registration will be capped for each organization.
 More information to follow in due course.

 HOW WILL THE UNHLM POLITICAL DECLARATION BE DEVELOPED?

-The co-facilitators are expected to release a ‘Zero Draft,’ in early 2019 (date TBC) which will serve as the first draft of the UN HLM Political Declaration that will be endorsed by Heads of State.
-The ‘Zero Draft’ will be the basis for member states negotiations conducted in New York by UN Missions to produce a final resolution, and will take into account the outcomes of the multi-stakeholder hearing.
-The final Political Declaration is expected to be endorsed by Heads of State at the HLM on UHC on 23rd September 2019.
+On 21 May 2019, the co-facilitators presented the ‘Zero Draft’ to Member States at the UN.
+The ‘Zero Draft’ is the basis for member states negotiations conducted in New York by UN Missions to produce a final resolution, and takes into account the outcomes of the multi-stakeholder hearing, as well as the Key Asks of the UHC Movement.
+Following months of intergovernmental negotiations, consensus on the political declaration was reached on 13 September 2019.
+The final Political Declaration was approved by Heads of State at the HLM on UHC on 23rd September 2019.